-- There is a small chance that the vein will not be completely obliterated by the VNUS probe (this occurs in about 3% of patients). - Some patients have bruising and tenderness that lasts longer than three days.
-This bruising is more common if you have had varicose veins removed at the same time as the VNUS closure procedure. - It is not uncommon for some discomfort to develop around the obliterated vein between 5 and 10 days after the procedure due to inflammation.
-If this occurs you may require anti-inflammatory tablets such as ibuprofen, unless there are contraindications. - About 2 5% of patients experience some numbness in the leg after VNUS.
-This is usually temporary, although it can be permanent. - There is a small risk of skin burns from the VNUS catheter (1%). - As with any surgical procedure there is a small risk (1:1000) of blood clots forming in the main leg veins (DVT), although this is less common after VNUS than conventional surgery.
+- •There is a small chance that the vein will not be completely obliterated by the VNUS probe (this occurs in about 3% of patients). - •Some patients have bruising and tenderness that lasts longer than 3 days.
+This is more common if you have had varicose veins removed at the same time as the VNUS procedure. - It is not uncommon for some discomfort to develop around the obliterated vein 5 10 days after the procedure, due to inflammation.
+If this occurs, you may require antiinflammatory tablets such as ibuprofen. - •About 2 5% of patients experience some numbness in the leg after VNUS.
+This is usually temporary, although it can be permanent. - •There is a small risk of skin burns from the VNUS catheter (1%).

+•As with any surgical procedure there is a small risk (1:1000) of blood clots forming in the main leg veins (DVT), although this is less common after VNUS than conventional surgery.

 The procedure will not necessarily get rid of any bulging veins in the lower leg.
-It is designed to reduce the pressure in them; they often shrink but can still be visible.

-If there is significant bulging and further scans reveal more leakage in the veins, then you may require further treatment with an operation or injection treatment.
+It is designed to reduce the pressure in them.
+They often shrink but are still visible.
+If there is significant bulging and further scans reveal more leakage in the veins, then you may require further treatment with an operation or injections.